 The Platform is in reality left nor right.
 It consists of a number of organisations.
 It has no political affiliation whatsoever and is only concerned with racism and dsicrimination.
 Of course it has nothing to do with Israel, let alone

 with Hamas.
-Its yearly Kristallnacht commemoration, which have been held since 1992, is supported by - among others - at least two Jewish organisations, and a number of organisations of Dutch people of Moroccan and Turkish descent.
+Its yearly Kristallnacht commemoration, which has taken place since 1992, is supported by - among others - at least two Jewish organisations, and a number of organisations of Dutch people of Moroccan and Turkish descent.

 Then JTA goes on to tell us that ''in 2010, the Central Jewish Board of the Netherlands broke its ties with NBK (a forerunner of the Platform, AbuP.) because of the group’s perceived attempt to tie the Holocaust with the Arab-Israeli conflict''.
 In fact there has never been any attempt to tie the Holocaust to the Arab-Israeli conflict'' nor did the Central Board ever even suggest such a thing.
 The reason why the Central Board (CJO) tried to stop the commemoration by the Platform (or rather tried to sabotage it) was that the platform used the commemoration not only as a Holocaust remembrance opportunity,

 but also as an event to warn for contemporary racism.
-(A secondary reason was that one of the (20) member-organisations of the Platform posted the announcement of the commemoration on its site, next to a call to boycott Israel.
+(A secondary reason was that one of the (20) member-organisations of the Platform posted the announcement of the commemoration on its site, next to a call for BDS, i.e. a boycott of Israel.
 As if the Platform is responsible for how its events are announced by other organisations).

 The next thing that the anonymous writer of this remarkable example of journalistic craftmanship tries to make us believe, is that ''NBK activist Miriyam Aouragh in 2004

 organized a commemoration service in Amsterdam for Ahmed Yassin, a Hamas leader whom Israel killed that year''.
 The truth in this case is, that Miryam Aouragh has never been a NBK activist.
-Neither did she organize a commemoration of Ahmed Yassin, as far as I know, I believe that she spoke at a po-Palestinian rally that by coincidence was held around the time that Yassin together with his family was killed and that she paid attention to this fact.
+Neither did she organize a commemoration of Ahmed Yassin, as far as I know, I believe that she spoke at a po-Palestinian rally that by coincidence was held around the time that Yassin together with seven members of his family were killed by an Israeli rocket and that she paid attention to this fact.
 But then, again, Aouragh is not an NBK activist and has no ties with the Platform.

-newspapers, without anybody asking questions, having second thoughts, or attempting to contact the organisation and people in question, is worrysome.
+newspapers, without anybody asking questions, having second thoughts, or attempting to contact the organisation and people in question, is very worrysome indeed.